-1) Amalaki or Amla - Is a type of berry, also referred to as Indian gooseberry, is from the species Emblica officinalis (or Phyllanthus emblica), a sacred Hindu tree believed to be protected by the God Vishnu.
+1) Amalaki or Amla - Is a type of fruit, also referred to as Indian gooseberry, is from the species Emblica officinalis (or Phyllanthus emblica), a sacred Hindu tree believed to be protected by the God Vishnu.
 The amla tree is ritually worshiped on the Hindu holiday called Amalaki Ekadashi.
 All parts of the tree are useful, but the dried ground fruit is particularly applied in medicinal preparations.
 It is also used fresh as an ingredient in chutney.

 Of the three fruits, amla is the one most commonly used as a super fruit variety, because of its concentrated source of natural vitamin C content.
 Amla fruit is cooling in nature, helpful for balancing Pitta when excess heat or inflammation is present.
 It is cleansing to the body and is known to improve liver function and boost immunity.

 It is composed of the primary tastes sour and astringent with secondary bitter, pungent and sweet flavors.
 Some of the phytochemical compounds include: nicotinic acid, riboflavin, tannins, carotene as well as vitamin C.

 2) Haritaki - Is a small ribbed nut-like fruit from the tree species Terminalia chebula.
 The center seed is usually removed and the fleshy firm pulp is the part dried to make haritaki powder.
 It has a heating energy and is identified by its scraping actions which help to eliminate toxins.

 There are approximately seven different varieties of haritaki fruits, including vijaya, rohini, abhaya, putana, amrita, chetaki and jivanti.
 The vijaya variety is usually the one preferred over others when making triphala churna.